oracle-livelabs/sprints/analytics/sprint-oac-database-analytics-data-flow/oac-database-analytics-data-flow.md

-# How do I enable the Database Analytics option within the Data Flow in Oracle Analytics Cloud (OAC)?
+# How do I enable the Database Analytics option within the Data Flow in Oracle Analytics Cloud and Server (OAC & OAS)?

 Duration: 2 minutes